kubernetes/enhancements/keps/sig-node/3815-pod-condition-for-configuration-errors/README.md

 #### Story 4

-As a Kubernetes operator, I want to avoid filling my cluster with pods that will go into pending forever.
-I have a controller that sets up alerts if too many pods are unable to get past pending.
+As a Kubernetes operator, I have a controller that sets up alerts if too many pods are unable to get past pending.
 Operators would want a stable condition to determine configuration errors without having to dig into the container status or view the events.

 #### Story 5

 As a provider of a batch service, we want to selectively delete pods that are stuck due to configuration issues.
 This condition could allow an external controller to delete pods that have this condition.
 With [PodFailurePolicy](https://kubernetes.io/docs/tasks/job/pod-failure-policy/#using-pod-failure-policy-to-avoid-unnecessary-pod-retries-based-on-custom-pod-conditions) it would be possible to use the Job controller to enforce this.

+Third party operators could also utilize this condition to delete pods.

 ### Notes/Constraints/Caveats (Optional)

-This feature is very close to [KEP-3085](../3085-pod-conditions-for-starting-completition-of-sandbox-creation).
-KEP 3085 adds a condition called PodReadyToStartContainers when the sandbox creation of containers is successful.
+This feature goal has an overlap to [KEP-3085](../3085-pod-conditions-for-starting-completition-of-sandbox-creation).
+KEP 3085 adds a `PodReadyToStartContainers` condition to notify a user when the sandbox creation of containers is successful.
 The KEP goes into more detail on all the cases that this can include.

+A distinction between this KEP and PodReadyToStartContainers is that this KEP will include failure cases after sandbox creation is set.
+All the cases in [Pending Pod State Review](pending-pod-state-review) have PodReadyToStartContainers as true.
+These states would need a new condition to reflect an issue with startup.

 #### Pending Pod State Review